koshimazaki/ynoetsu/README.md

 The audience is taken on a journey browsing phrases from the poems.
 These phrases and words are used as metadata.
 Output is in the form of generative semi-random mixed media.
 Each piece has multiple versions of media mixed and sliced, such as: text, author's voice, ambient sound, video of the author and the environment where the objects from the collection are coming from.
 Presented works are focused on emotional impact.
 Pseudo-randomness bypasses hierarchy and provides a unique experience to the audience.

-This prototype was developed as part of the [NEO Collections](https://medium.com/neocollections) project.
-Funded by the [Digital Culture Programme](https://www.kulturstiftung-des-bundes.de/en/programmes_projects/film_and_new_media/detail/digital_culture.html) of the [Kulturstiftung des Bundes](https://www.kulturstiftung-des-bundes.de/en) (German Federal Cultural Foundation).
-Funded by the [Beauftragte der Bundesregierung für Kultur und Medien](https://www.bundesregierung.de/breg-de/bundesregierung/bundeskanzleramt/staatsministerin-fuer-kultur-und-medien) (Federal Government Commissioner for Culture and the Media).

 ## Artists

 ### Emelihter Kihleng